Marcell Ozuna Preview, Player Props: Braves vs. Cardinals

 Marcell Ozuna At The Plate

-- Ozuna has driven in a run in 45 games this year (37.5%), including 22 games with more than one RBI (18.3%).
-He has also driven in three or more of his team's runs in six contests.
+- Ozuna has driven in a run in 46 games this year (38.0%), including 22 games with more than one RBI (18.2%).
+He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.